finm-32900/finm-32900-data-science/lectures/Week1/case_study_reproducibility_in_finance.md

 ![Reinhart and Rogoff Coding Error Bloomberg](./assets/reinhard_rogoff.png)

-## Is There a Replication Crisis in Finance
+## Is There a Replication Crisis in Finance?
 ```{admonition} Discussion
 :class: note
 Finance, unlike fields like psychology, do not rely on clinical experiments.
 It relies on data that is, to a large degree, open to anyone to use.
 Would we expect there to be a reproducibility crisis in finance, given that everybody is using the same data?